 For a visual example, see this Regatta Bell Tent by White Duck Outdoors.
 The single photo I've got here from the company doesn't do it justice.
 But, if you click the link or the image, you'll go to the product page where White Duck Outdoors has a nice slideshow that walks you through a bunch of images that will give you a really good idea of how this is built.

-(Note - We discuss White Duck Outdoors in greater detail here.)
+(Note - We discuss White Duck Outdoors in greater detail at our White Duck Outdoors Review here.)

 The general design of this model is based on the canvas draping over the center tent pole.
 Tension is used to maximize stability by connecting guy lines around the top walls.
 The lines are held in place by pegs on the ground around the entire circumference.